AckeeCZ/cookbook-android-task/README.md

 ### Tasks for you

 - Write the app :)
-- Use as much standards as we do in our [Android Cookbook][5]
-- Use of a reactive programming and Clean Architecture(MVVM, MVI, MVP, …) is a big advantage
+- Use of best asynchronous programming practices (coroutines, Rx streams etc.) and Clean Architecture(MVVM, MVI, MVP, …) is a big advantage
 - Application should be able to run on every device and every orientation
 - There are only a few recipes on the server, however you should take into consideration that the application should be able to deal with any number of recipes (some sort of paging should be implemented)!
 - Application should cache its data so we can cook our delicious recipes even when offline.